 We expanded into the U.S. market in 2012.
 Investment decisions with respect to the U.S. market are carried out through the investment committee of our board of directors.
-We currently seek investment opportunities mainly through off-market transactions, including re-sales and distressed sales.
+We currently seek investment opportunities mainly through off-market transactions, including newly constructed condominium projects and conversion projects.
 We currently consider the following factors when selecting a project:

-- Geographic location.
-We intend to focus in areas that are economically active and diversified, and attractive to immigrants on the east and the
+- · Geographic location.
+We intend to focus in areas that are economically active and diversified, and attractive to immigrants on the east and the west coasts.

-west coast.

 - Risk adjusted financial returns.

 - Funding opportunities.

 We set up a specialized U.S. project team in 2012, comprised of U.S. local consultants and employees with substantial experience and understanding in various areas of the U.S. real estate market.
-As of December 31, 2013, we have a team of about 10 people in the U.S., although we expect that number to increase slightly during 2014.
-Their major responsibilities include project research, land valuation, property development management, contracts, and contract terms verification.
+As of December 31, 2014, we have a team of about 15 people in the U.S. Their major responsibilities include acquisition and financing, project development management, sales and marketing, contracts, and contract terms verification.
 We also work with outside consultants and agents familiar with the U.S. markets.

 To date, our acquisitions in the U.S. have been opportunistic and have not followed a specific development model.
 Our first property development project in the U.S. named New York Oosten is our Williamsburg property in Brooklyn, New York.
 We commenced construction of the development project in November 2013.
-We will start marketing and pre-sale of our property upon receiving approval from the state attorney general in 2014.
+We started marketing and pre-sale of our property after receiving approval of the condominium offering plan from the state attorney general in 2014.
 We currently expect our first unit title conveyance and first revenue from the Williamsburg property in the second half of 2015.